TankChirag-1212/Devops_training/Day26/README.md

 ```

 <span style="color: red">
-Change the paths of the css, js files and paths of all the images in all of the .html files with the path of objects in the s3 bucket <b>shopmax-static-content-chirag<b>
+Change the paths of the css, js files and paths of all the images in all of the .html files with the path of objects in the s3 bucket <b>shopmax-static-content-chirag</b>
 </span>

-### 4. RDS Setup and Database Configuration :
+### 4. RDS Setup and Database Configuration:

 - **Provision an RDS MySQL Instance:**

     - Launch an RDS instance (Free Tier Template Type, t3.micro ONLY) in the private subnets, ensuring that it is not publicly accessible.

     ![alt text](img/image34.png)